inexorgame-obsolete/wiki-mirror/Active-Developers.md

 ###Fohlen
 making the website to handle all this
 ###Hanack
-make the makefile work well
+* make the makefile work well
+* remove static file paths

 # What do you want to do next?
 ###a_teammate